Virtual Case Workshop

 An internationally recognized and award-winning Ivey professor with best-selling case publications as well as case-based research publications in topic academic journals, also a designated reviewer for cases submitted to Ivey Publishing will share best practices and techniques on how to teach and write award-winning and highly effective cases, such as:

-- Key dimensions and key questions of effective cases
+- Key Dimensions and key questions of effective cases

-- Case planning and writing process
+- Case development plan and writing process

-- Data collection and field research
+- Data selection and field research

-- Impactful teaching note
+- Developing an impactful teaching note

 - Challenges and opportunities of case writing